What’s the Secret to Effective Planned Giving Marketing?

 - Organizations that pulled back missed out on opportunities to connect, and are now left wondering what to do next.

-But many organizations paused their donor communication.
+Many organizations paused their donor communication.
 Why?
 When we look at who paused and why, we see that Covid revealed what we’ve been telling our clients for years: subject matter education is not the right message for planned giving marketing.
 In fact, that message isn’t marketing at all.

 Marketing is meant to draw people in.
 And this was (is) particularly important during the Covid 19 crisis when people were (are) feeling disconnected.